Dualize, Split, Randomize: Toward Fast Nonsmooth Optimization Algorithms: A Class of Four Primal--Dual Optimization Algorithms

-As proved in the Appendix, if we plug these explicit steps into the Davis--Yin algorithm DYS$(Q^{-1}\bar{A},Q^{-1}\bar{B},Q^{-1}C)$ or DYS$(Q^{-1}\bar{B},Q^{-1}\bar{A},Q^{-1}C)$, we recover the two forms of the Condat--V\~u algorithm~\cite{con13,vu13}; that is, Algorithms 3.1 and 3.2 of~\cite{con13}, respectively.
-The Condat--V\~u algorithm has the form of a primal--dual forward--backward algorithm~\cite{he10,com14,kom15,con19}.
-But we have just seen that it can be viewed as a primal--dual Davis--Yin algorithm, with a different metric, as well.
-Hence, convergence follows from Lemma~\ref{lem:DYS-cv}; a technical point is to determine the value of $\xi$, the cocoercivity constant of $Q^{-1}C$ in $\mathcal{Z}_Q$.
-We prove in the Appendix that we recover the same conditions on $\tau$ and $\gamma$ as in Theorem 3.1 of~\cite{con13}.
+If we plug these explicit steps into the Davis--Yin algorithm DYS$(Q^{-1}\bar{A},$ $Q^{-1}\bar{B},Q^{-1}C)$ or DYS$(Q^{-1}\bar{B},Q^{-1}\bar{A},Q^{-1}C)$, and after straightforward simplifications, we recover the two forms of the Condat--V\~u algorithm~\cite{con13,vu13}; that is, Algorithms 3.1 and 3.2 of~\cite{con13}, respectively, see also in \cite{con19}.
+The Condat--V\~u algorithm has the form of a primal--dual forward--backward algorithm~\cite{com14,kom15,con19}.
+We have just shown that it can be viewed as a primal--dual Davis--Yin algorithm, with a different metric, as well.
+Furthermore, it is easy to show that $Q^{-1}C$ is $\xi$-cocoercive, with $\xi = (\frac{\gamma}{\tau} - \gamma^2\|L\|^2)/\nu$.
+Hence, convergence follows from Lemma~\ref{lem:DYS-cv}, under the same condition on $\tau$ and $\gamma$ as in Theorem 3.1 of~\cite{con13}, namely $\frac{\nu}{2} < \frac{1}{\tau} - \gamma\|L\|^2$.